christianhjelmslund/ai_programming_project/README.md

 ## Project Structure

-The only two folders which are *actually needed* is `src` and `lib`.
-The rest are for convenience, but we let them stay be in the project code.
+The only two folders which are *actually needed* are `src` and `lib`.
+The rest are for "convenience".

 `levels` directory contains levels in which you can use to test the client.

 `Makefile` is to create run configurations for unix systems.

+`run.sh` is to create run configurations for Windows systems (and unix)

 `performance_test` is to run all levels in the `levels/performance_test_levels` directory, to be able to easy test the changes made.

-`run.sh` is to create run configurations for Windows systems (and unix)

 `server.jar` is the server that the client writes to